moosetechnology/Famix/README.md

 # Famix

 Famix is an abstract representation of source code.
-Famix is generic and it may describe applications in multiple programation languages.
+It is generic and can describe applications in multiple programming languages.

   - [Installation](#installation)
   - [Documentation](#documentation)